Delivery Dilemma - Where Does Your Money Really Go?

 Everyone on the planet resorts to takeout after a long day's work — and I’m no exception.
 After a day slouched at my desk tapping on laptop, hopping on and off Zoom calls, I deserve a big fat burrito — extra guac and cheese, please.
 But it’s never worth the price, and with taxes, app payout, delivery fees & tip, it all adds up.

-Plus, I often wonder d how much delivery drivers actually get out of my bill?
-Do the extra $ that I pay for delivery actually reach the drivers alone?
+Plus, I often wonder how much delivery drivers actually receive from my one little order?
+Does the extra $ that I pay for delivery truly reach the drivers alone?

 The Washington Post recently conducted an experiment to discover what percentage of the total tab goes to drivers.
 The Post looked at a variety of food delivery apps vs. restaurant pickup to see how they compare.
 The exact same order was placed — here are a few of their findings: